 - Prepare a standard sized loaf pan, 9 x 5" by spraying the botton and sides with non-stick baking spray, then lining the inside with plastic wrap so it overlaps the sides by about 6 inches.
 Use your fingers to smooth the plastic as much as possible.

 - MAKE THE PEANUT BUTTER GANACHE

-- Chop the chocolate and place in a medium-large bowl with the peanut butter.
+- Place the milk and semi sweet chocolate in a medium sized bowl along with the peanut butter.

-- This makes about 1 1/2 cups sauce.
-Set it aside while compiling the rest of the cake, then store the rest in the fridge.
-It will harden when cold, so to make it spoon-able again just microwave for 10 seconds at a time and stir to smooth it out.
+- Set the ganache aside while compiling the rest of the cake, or store in the refrigerator.
+To make it spoonable, microwave for 10 seconds at a time.

 - TO ASSEMBLE THE ICE CREAM CAKE

-- Let both ice creams sit out until lightly softened, then starting with the chocolate, put the ice cream in a medium bowl and using a big spoon or spatula stir it so it's smooth.
+- Starting with the chocolate ice cream, transfer the ice cream to a medium bowl and stir until very smooth using a big spoon or spatula.
 This will make it easier to spread in the pan.

-- Place the chocolate ice cream in the bottom of the prepared pan and smooth it across the bottom evenly.
+- Spoon the chocolate ice cream on the bottom of the prepared loaf pan and smooth it across the bottom evenly.

-- Place it in the freezer to set for at least 30 minutes.
+- Place this in the freezer to set for at least 30 minutes

-- Place cake in the freezer for 30 minutes or more to set, then cover loosely with more plastic wrap and continue to freeze for at least 4 hours or preferably overnight.
+- Freeze the cake for 30 minutes, then loosely cover with the overlapping plastic wrap and continue to freeze for at least 4 hours or preferably, overnight.